If my memory serves me correctly, it was May 1981.

 "It's spelled differently, but not like the bird," Romy laughed.

 At that moment, Raymond realized he was limited.
-Looking back, Raymond wasn't really out of her league.
+Looking back, Raymond was really out of her league.
 If Raymond had the same opportunities as Romy, he'd be articulate and worldly, too.
 However, it was 1980, and who had time to think about things like that?
 Raymond excused himself and left the room in a huff, taking his beer.
 "Did I say something wrong?"
 Romy asked.

 "No," I assured her.
 "It's just Raymond; you caught him off guard.
 He'll be fine,"